olgupila/STORM-AI-devkit-2025/docs/dataset.md

-# Satellite Pattern-of-Life Identification Dataset (SPLID)
+# Satellite Atmospheric Density and Space Atmospheric Weather Dataset (SADSAW)

-## Download the Dataset
+## Download the Challenge Dataset
-The challenge dataset can be downloaded from <a href="https://www.dropbox.com/scl/fo/jt5h1f82iycjb8elybmlz/h?rlkey=bjcmny486ddf7m0j7b9uok9ww&dl=0">here</a>.
+The full challenge problem dataset will be made available to participants on December 16, 2024.

-## Dataset Description
+## Challenge Dataset Description
-SPLID consists of a public challenge dataset and a private evaluation dataset.
-The public challenge dataset contains 500 simulated satellite trajectories, each operating under different mission objectives and equipped with different propulsion capabilities.
-The trajectories are generated using a high-fidelity astrodynamics simulator and are designed to represent a diverse set of satellite behaviors.
-The private evaluation dataset contains additional data that will be used to evaluate the performance of the participants' models.
-This private evaluation dataset consists of both simulated satellite trajectories and historical satellite trajectories generated from VCM data and high-accuracy ephemerides provided by satellite operators.
+SADSAW consists of a public challenge dataset and a private evaluation dataset.
+The public challenge dataset contains the measured atmospheric density along the trajectories of multiple satellites, each of the satellites operating with different mission objectives and equipped with different propulsion capabilities.
+The astronometric data is provided at a minimum hourly temporal resolution, and consists of the orbital elements, geographic positions, and atmospheric density measures of satellites

+In addition, the public challenge dataset contains collected information on amagnetic field, plasma, indices, particles, and several derived parameters provided by the NASA Goddard Space Flight Center.
+This information gives insight into atmospheric conditions

+Algorithm inputs must be limited to the phenomenology and data formats present in the public training dataset, but utilizing additional phenomenology or data sources for model validation and development is allowed and encouraged.

-The dataset consists of astrometric data over six months at a two-hour temporal resolution.
-The astrometric data consists of the osculating orbital elements, geographic positions, and the Cartesian states of the satellite in the J2000 inertial reference frame.
-The figure below shows a snapshot of the data for a single satellite.
+The figure below shows a snapshot of example challenge data for a single satellite.

 ![alt text](example_data.png)